KOYAMANI/flutter_challenge/README.md

 # flutter_challenge

-A Flutter project for the Appinio application.
+A Flutter project for the Coding Challenge.

 ## Environment